ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 The storage tiers are based on I/O operations per second (IOPs).
 The performance of your storage volumes is limited to the maximum number of IOPs based on the storage volume size and storage tier.

-Flexible IOPS is a tier-less storage offering that removes the notion of disk type and replace it with a storage pool.
-Each of the storage pools supports multiple storage tiers.
+Flexible IOPS is a tier-less storage offering that removes the notion of a disk type and replace it with a storage pool.
+Each of the storage pools support multiple storage tiers.
 The storage tiers are based on different IOPS levels.

 Table 1 shows the supported storage tiers with corresponding IOPS.